informatics-isi-edu/line-viewer/README.md

 ## File Formats

 The viewer assumes a simple CSV file format.
 The files may have an optional header row.
-Each column in the file is identified by an index, numbered starting from 1.
+Each column in the file is identified by an index, numbered starting from 1 from left to right.
 Each trace within a file consists of X and Y pair, where the X and Y are identified by their respective column index.

 By default, we assume that a header row is always present.
 We require that value in the header row all be unique.
 If there is no header, then the `headerrows` parameter should be set to zero.
+[HT: this parameter has to be a different one from number of rows to skipped e.g. header=false.
+See the parameter below]

 By default, the first column of the CSV is assumed to be the X value, while the second and subsequent columns are assumed to be the Y values.
 So for example the traces would be (1,2), (1,3), (1,4), etc.

 line-viewer also supports an **interleaved** column layout in which columns are assumed to be orginized in X,Y pairs:  (1,2), (3,4), (5,6), etc.

 It is also possible to enumerate traces explicilty by providing specific XY column pairings.

 ## Column Names

 A column is named by its file name and the index of the column within that file.
 If there is only one file, the file name may be omitted.
 The file name consists of the last component of the URL specifying the file.
 We require that all file names be unique.